Early Years’ Curriculum

-All staff and governors recently attended training about changes to the Early Years curriculum and we are delighted to see that changes to the statutory framework have moved away from data collection and more towards whether children are learning the intended curriculum for their school.
+All staff and governors recently attended training about changes to the Early Years curriculum and we are delighted to see that changes to the statutory framework have moved away from data collection and more towards whether children are learning it.
 The changes have been made to reduce the gap between the highest and lowest achieving children and to reduce teacher workload.

 - Being Active